BlueN1nja1/Eleven/README.md

 Planned Features:
 ---------------------------------------------------------------------------------------------------------------------
 Re-Add Scrollbars to the app.
+Refine the Material Theme.
 Bring back / Rewrite Search for both Android Oreo and Android 10+

 Special Versions: